User Guide

 How do I use this?

-Open the Matchup Worksheets from the NFL charts list.
+Open the Matchup Worksheets from the NFL or NBA charts list.
 Scroll through the matchup badges at the top to browse different games, then tap a matchup to select it.
 View detailed team statistics in the Stats tab, or switch to the Charts tab to see visual comparisons.
 In the Charts tab, use the week range badges to filter the scatter plot by specific timeframes.

 What does this do?